jnyangena/sicp-exercises/README.md

 # Programming Environment

-I'm using the MIT Scheme interpreter installed on a Linux machine.
+I'm using the MIT Scheme interpreter installed on an Arch Linux machine.